John 2:19

 Him, crucify Him."
 John 2:24-25 says, "But

-Jesus did not commit Himself unto them, because He knew all men, And needed not
+Jesus did not commit Himself unto them, because He knew all men, And needed not that any should testify of man: for He knew

-the Bible.
+in the Bible.
 When you truly believe in the Lord, you commit yourself to Him

-word and could not keep their promises.
-The Bible also says that Jesus "knew what was in man."
-Do you know what
+keep their word and could not keep their promises.
+The Bible also says that

 the earth, and that every imagination of the thoughts of his heart was only

 evil continually."
-It’s because of
+It is because of

-what is in man that we cannot save ourselves and we need a Savior.
+what is in man that we cannot save ourselves, and we need a Savior.
 Jesus would

 Bible says, "There is none good, no not

-one."
-And the book of Romans says, "For all have sinned, and come
+of Romans says, "For all have sinned,

-short of the glory of God."
+and come short of the glory of God."

 John 3:1-3 says, "There